-• The LDAP tree requires a root DN, also called the base DN.
+Nevertheless a single restriction is presented: the LDAP tree requires a root DN, also called the base DN.
 For the DIT of a LDAP tree containing GLUE2 information the o=glue MUST be used.
 This enables both GLUE2 and Glue 1 information to be present in the same LDAP server since the Glue 1 tree has the root o=grid.
 Having different base DNs means that it is not possible to perform single queries across both trees and the separation also ensures that Glue 1 clients are not affected by the presence of GLUE 2 information in the same server.